Skip to main content

 edgit tag create getting-started v1.0.0

-edgit deploy set getting-started v1.0.0 --to production
+edgit tag set getting-started production v1.0.0

 3. Use in Your Application